-Remember that the rules are designed to promote a fair and competitive bid process.

-Read the request for proposal and/or bid instructions in their entirety and abide by their terms.

-Submit pricing data that contains all the facts that a buyer and seller would expect to affect price.
-Communicate with the government agency only through approved communication channels.

-Be aware of any "quiet period" limitations imposed in the Request for Proposal (RFP).

-Be aware of limitations on political contributions and lobbying while a RFP is pending.
+- Remember that the rules are designed to promote a fair and competitive bid process; - Read the RFP and/or bid instructions in their entirety and abide by their terms; - Submit pricing data that contains all the facts that a buyer and seller would expect to affect price; - Communicate with the government agency only through approved communication channels; - Be aware of any "quiet period" limitations imposed in the RFP. - Enforce a zero tolerance policy regarding the trafficking of persons in the performance of any Company contract with the federal government; and - Be aware of limitations on gifts, entertainment, meals or political contributions and lobbying while a RFP is pending.

-Do not:

-Offer or give gifts to any procurement official or make promises of future employment to government employees not involved in the bid.

-Obtain non-public bid information such as cost or price data, proprietary information, or information a government entity has not provided to all bidders prior to the award of the contract.

-Exchange information with a competitor or discuss a bid with a competitor.
+- Offer or give gifts to any procurement official or make promises of future employment to government employees not involved in the bid; - Obtain non-public bid information such as cost or price data, proprietary information, or information a government entity has not provided to all bidders prior to the award of the contract; or - Exchange information with a competitor or discuss a bid with a competitor.